 Registered tax preparers California Tax Education Council (CTEC)

-California law requires anyone who prepares tax returns for a fee and is not an exempt preparer to register as a tax preparer with the California Tax Education Council (CTEC).
+California law requires anyone who, for a fee or for other consideration, assists with or prepares tax returns for another person or who assumes final responsibility for completed work on a return and is not an exempt preparer to register as a tax preparer with the California Tax Education Council (CTEC).
 The California State Legislature created the CTEC to promote competent tax preparation within the state.

 Who is required to register with CTEC?

-Any non-exempt tax preparer in California who, for a fee:
+Any non-exempt tax preparer in California who, for a fee or for other consideration:

 - Assists with or prepares state or federal income tax returns